GilbertHan1011/trajLagged/README.md

 - **Flexible preprocessing**: Handle both binned and unbinned data
 - **Bootstrap analysis**: Perform statistical inference with confidence intervals
 - **Pseudotime weighting**: Use density-based weighting for more robust bootstrap sampling
+- **GAM flatness testing**: Statistical tests to determine if trajectories are flat
 - **Efficient implementation**: Optimized for performance with large datasets

 ## Main Functions